imperva/terraform-incapsula-cloud-waf/README.md

 ## Resources

-[Optional] A list of resources this module provides.
+A list of resources this module provides.

 | Name                                                                                                                                               | Type     |
 |----------------------------------------------------------------------------------------------------------------------------------------------------|----------|